Skip to Content

 Solution:

-2. Make sure CRON is enabled in admin panel
+2. Make sure CRON is enabled in the admin panel

 3. Check file access permissions